openfoodfacts/openfoodfacts-server/README.md

 Open Food Facts Server
 ====================

-Open Food Facts database and web interface.
+Open Food Facts / Open Beauty Facts database and web interface.

-Placeholder for the code of the Open Food Facts backend (database, web interface, API etc.).
+Placeholder for the code of the Open Food Facts / Open Beauty Facts backends (database, web interface, API etc.).
 Efforts are under way to clean and open the code which is currently in a private repository.

 The project name is Product Opener.
+It is coded in Perl.
+We need Perl volunteers for new features, test writing, debugging, refactoring.

 Please see http://en.wiki.openfoodfacts.org/Project:ProductOpener

 For the API, look at http://en.wiki.openfoodfacts.org/API